rondilley/difftree/README.md

 % ./dt -m -w cvs_dir.`date '+%Y%m%d%H%M%S'`.txt ~/cvs
 ```

-If you want a quick way to monitor changes to your UNIX system over time, you can do the following:
+If you want a quick way to monitor changes to your UNIX system over time, you can
+run the following script from cron once per day:

 ```
 #!/bin/sh